-- best they can.
+- respond. - to communicate with you, as best they can.

 Visual perception is typically unaffected by ASD.
 People with autism are often quite visually aware, seeing, noting and remembering things most of us overlook.
 The problem tends to be in interpreting and adapting to those cues, visual and otherwise.